 Customer segmentation has the potential to allow marketers to address each customer in the most effective way.
-Using the large amount of data available on customers (and potential customers), customer segmentation allows marketers to identify discrete groups of customers with a high degree of accuracy based on demographic, behavioral and other indicators.
+Using the large amount of data available on customers (and potential customers), a customer segmentation analysis allows marketers to identify discrete groups of customers with a high degree of accuracy based on demographic, behavioral and other indicators.

 Since the marketer’s goal is usually to maximize the value (revenue and/or profit) from each customer, it is critical to know in advance how any particular marketing action will influence the customer.
 Ideally, such “action-centric” customer segmentation will not focus on the short-term value of a marketing action, but rather the long-term customer lifetime value (LTV) impact that such a marketing action will have.
 Thus, it is necessary to group, or segment, customers according to their LTV.

 LTV-Focused Customer Segmentation

 Of course, it is always easier to make assumptions and use “gut feelings” to define rules which will segment customers into logical groupings, e.g., customers who came from a particular source, who live in a particular location or who bought a particular product/service.
 However, these high-level categorizations will seldom lead to the desired results.

 It is obvious that some customers will spend more than others during their relationship with a company.
 The best customers will spend a lot for many years.
 Good customers will spend modestly over a long period of time, or will spend a lot over a short period of time.
 Others won’t spend too much and/or won’t stick around too long.

 The right approach to segmentation analysis is to segment customers into groups based on predictions regarding their total future value to the company, with the goal of addressing each group (or individual) in the way most likely to maximize that future, or lifetime, value.

 The Optimove Approach to Customer Segmentation